usdoj-crt/beta-ada/_pages/_resources/protecting-voter-rights.md

 For information about the VRA, VAEHA, NVRA, and HAVA, please visit the [Voting Section's website](https://www.justice.gov/crt/voting-section).

-To report complaints of possible violations of the federal voting rights laws, you may contact the [Voting Section](https://www.justice.gov/crt/voting-section).
+[Contact us](https://civilrights.justice.gov/report/) to report complaints of possible violations of the federal voting rights laws.

 You can contact the Voting Section though our toll-free number (800-253-3931) or [email](mailto:voting.section@usdoj.gov).

-For persons with disabilities, this publication is available in large print, Braille, audio tape, and on computer disk.
+For persons with disabilities, this publication is available in large print.

 Reproduction of this publication is encouraged.